 What are the stages of career development?

 Many think reaching the maximum level of career development is about landing the jobs of their dreams.
 Unfortunately, it is not that simple because career development is an ongoing process that does not end until one decides to quit the workforce.
+Young professionals may use flow chart creator tools to visually plan these processes and plans.
 Here is a quick preview of the multiple stages of career development:

 This stage refers to identifying the jobs you can do and those that feel right for you.
 Always be open-minded at this point because there may be industries and positions out there that could fit you like a glove.
 In addition, couple your exploration with careful research to avoid committing irreversible mistakes.